wolfeidau/mqtt/README.md

 ### Decoding Messages

 Use the `DecodeOneMessage` function to read a Message from an `io.Reader`, it will return a Message value.
-The function can be implemented if more control is required.
+The function can be implemented using the public API of this library if more control is required.

 ### Encoding Messages